extendRspackConfig()

 # minimize()

-to disable all minimizers.
+Set minimize to false to disable all minimizers.
 (It is disabled in development by default).

 # process.argv.includes()

 Enable the profiler in webpackbar.
-It is normally enabled by CLI argument --profile
+It is normally enabled by CLI argument --profile.

 # pugPlain()